AustinFarnum/ClimateChangePrecipitationProjection/README.md

 # Precipitation Projection Downscaler
+## Note: Project Status
+This project is currently underway.
+The code contained within serves as an example of what has been accomplished thus far, but it has not yet been prepared for use by others without modification.
+Additional edits are forthcoming, but feel free to reach out if you have more immediate interest.

+### Future work:
+- [x] Develop method for temporal downscaling of coarse-resolution precipitation time series
+- [x] Create Python tool which automatically performs downscaling
+- [x] Perform pilot test of method
+- [ ] Expand testing to include 50 locations within continental US
+- [ ] Complete further analysis of test results
+- [ ] Make code universally accepting of different data types, sources, etc.
+- [ ] Write full tutorial on running and modifying the tool as needed
+- [ ] Publish paper on the method

 ## Motivation
 This tool was built for to solve a problem faced while trying to predict the impacts of climate change on a site's stormwater system.
 To predict the changes in precipitation due to climate change, I downloaded a precipitation time series from the output of the CONUS 404 model.
 The time series, however, used an hourly time step.
 This is a fine resolution time step as far as climate model outputs go, but it is very coarse for stormwater models and other flashy systems.
 The enclosed tool was written to prepare a precipitation time series that could be used as an input for a stormwater model by means of statistical temporal downscaling.
 This prepared time series considers the climate model's predictions of climate change, but can have a finer time step than that which the climate model provides.
 The tool is designed for surface water modelers, stormwater engineers, those studying climate change, and more.